twilson63/bob/README.md

 control flow and strategies without having to change your framework or database.
 This means you can wrap a whole test framework around your business objects and you will be able to test a significant amount of your features using integration or unit testing libraries without having to load your whole database or api framework.

-This can add a lot of confidence to your team, yes it is more effort up front, but the payoff in the end is maintainable code.
+Having all of your business rules wrapped with reliable testing adds confidence to the engineering team.
+It does take effort up front, but the payoff is maintainable code, with a consistent amount of effort to maintain over time.

 ### Why use a tool like business object bundler?
 Why not just create my business objects and manage them withouta bundle?